 UK participation in the EP elections if Article 50 extended beyond 1 July

 According to advice from the EP’s legal service “there is no rule hindering” the EP being constituted without all seats having been allocated at the time of the first sitting.
 However, the leaked EU document on 15 March warned that EU institutions would “cease being able to operate in a secure legal context” if the UK remained in the EU after 1 July without having held EP elections and that this could leave EU acts open to legal challenge.
-A failure to hold elections in the UK would still mean that the UK would be in breach of EU Treaty Articles which provide that EU citizens should have the right to be represented in the EP and to vote and stand in EP elections.
-This could lead to legal proceedings against the UK at the Court of Justice of the EU (CJEU).
+A failure to hold elections in the UK would in any case mean that the UK would be in breach of EU Treaty Articles which provide that EU citizens have the right to be represented in the EP and to vote and stand in EP elections.
+This could lead to a legal case against the UK at the Court of Justice of the EU (CJEU).

-There have been reports that some EU leaders would be prepared to agree a protocol with the UK absolving it from having to hold EP elections if Article 50 was extended into July, although this might require a Treaty change which would have to ratified by all 28 Member States.
-There have also been suggestions that the UK could hold a ‘catch-up’ election at a later date if it decided to remain in the EU (for example if Article 50 was extended in order for another referendum to be held).
+There have been suggestions that the EU could agree a protocol which would allow the UK not to hold EP elections if Article 50 is extended into July.
+This might involve the UK holding a ‘catch-up’ election at a later date if it decided to remain in the EU (for example if Article 50 was extended in order for another referendum to be held).
 The UK Advocate General at the CJEU has suggested that the issue could be addressed by extending the mandate of existing UK MEPs or allowing the UK to send national parliamentarians to sit as MEPs for a while.
 However, the leaked EU document on 15 March said that a Treaty change would be required to allow the UK to extend Article 50 without holding EP elections.
 This would need to be ratified in all Member States and would therefore not be feasible in a short timeframe.

 One other complication is that following the EP elections the process will also begin to appoint the new President of the European Commission and other Commissioners, with the new Commission not taking office until the beginning of November.
 This could delay matters further if Article 50 negotiations go beyond 1 July.